symfony/symfony-docs/book/doctrine.rst

   :doc:`/cookbook/doctrine/reverse_engineering`.

-* ``doctrine:mapping:info`` - tells you all of the entities that Doctrine is aware and whether or not there are any basic errors with the mapping.
+* ``doctrine:mapping:info`` - tells you all of the entities that Doctrine is aware of and whether or not there are any basic errors with the mapping.

 * ``doctrine:query:dql`` and ``doctrine:query:sql`` - allow you to execute
   DQL or SQL queries directly from the command line.